South Island Budget Itinerary: Two Weeks / 14 Days© Pexels

 There’s plenty of budget accommodation but still, book early for a spot at this busy tourist destination.

-Budget Accommodation in Queenstown
+Budget Accommodations in Queenstown

 For more details on our top picks, check out the 10 Best Budget Accommodations in Queenstown and the 10 Best Backpacker Hostels in Queenstown.